MicrosoftDocs/visualstudio-docs/docs/ide/trust-settings.md

 ---
 # Configure trust settings for files and folders

-In previous versions of Visual Studio, projects with the Mark of the Web were blocked from opening until the user explicitly approved them.
+In previous versions of Visual Studio, projects with the mark of the web were blocked from opening until the user explicitly approved them.
 To help you keep your Visual Studio secure, we've extended this type of check to include the opening of files and folders.

 These additional checks are disabled by default.